navya-eedula-03/Map-Reduce-Algorithms-and-PySpark-Streaming/A1/ReadMeA1.md

 ### mapper.py

 The .json file was piped as input and stripped to remove the leading and trailing spaces.
 The required data were filtered according to the parameters specified (description, severity, sunrise_sunset, visibility, precipitation, and weather condition) using nested if statements to pass into reducer.py.
 The output from this file is the hour in which the accident took place (computed from Start_Time variable using datetime module) for all the accidents that satisfy the previously stated conditions.
+These values are streamed onto stdin.

 ### reducer.py

-The corresponding values were taken as input from mapper.py, stripped, and appended to a list.
+The corresponding values were taken as input from mapper.py (from stdin), stripped, and appended to a list.
 These list values are used to:

 (a) Find what hours of the day accidents have taken place.
 We are using a set to find these unique values.
 The set is then converted back to a list and sorted.